Local Limits of Small World Networks: Second Moment of the Kleinberg Model in Sub-critical Regime: Proof of Lemma

 Let's start with \eqref{statement-3}.
-We are going to rely on parts of the proof for Lemma~\ref{mark-conv}, so we will only mention the important differences.
-We have two types of shortcuts, giving two cases. \textbf{Case 1: } $v_{i,x}$ is explored through an outgoing shortcut.
-By the same logic as \eqref{goal-3-ref-1}, left-hand side of \eqref{statement-3} is greater than
+We are going to rely on parts of the proof of Lemma~\ref{mark-conv}, so we only mention the important differences.
+We have two types of shortcuts, giving two cases.